k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_Linux_Docker/02_hardware_req_for_dev_qa.md

 </table>

-### For all installations, the FS configuration should be as follows:
+### For all installations, the file system configuration should be as follows:
 * Volume of 200G /opt/apps/cassandra/